GMECH7/rss_islandr/docs/local-development.md

 ### 10.4 Checking a run

 - **Actions tab:** every run lists its jobs with the full log.
 The run page has a summary with the size and SHA-256 checksum of each file.
 - **Artifacts:** the files of a run that did not publish a release are attached to the run page under *Artifacts* (`ubuntu-package`, `windows-installer`) for 14 days.
 GitHub delivers an artifact as a zip file, and downloading requires a GitHub login.
+The commands for the checksum check and the installation are in [Installers](installers.md#31-checking-the-download) and [Installers](installers.md#4-installing-and-uninstalling).
 - **Releases page:** [github.com/GMECH7/rss_islandr/releases](https://github.com/GMECH7/rss_islandr/releases) holds the permanent files.
 GitHub allows each release file to be up to 2 GiB and states no limit for the total size of a release.

 ### 10.5 Reproducibility